 I believe in tough programs that teach discipline and responsibility.
 I have promoted job training programs that give our communities and families opportunities to provide for their economic future.

 Balanced, tax-neutral government budgets are best for our people.
-The burden from the bureucratic administration of education programs is great because of unfunded mandates from the federal and state governments.
-For example $200,000,000 was taken from Orange County schools and classrooms last year because of the federal government interfering with local education boards.
+The burden from the bureaucratic administration of education programs is great because of unfunded mandates from the federal and state governments.
+For example over $200,000,000 was taken from Orange County schools and classrooms in the past because of the federal government interfering with local education boards.